Skip to content

 Want to Support GLP-1 Naturally?
 Start with Food, Sleep, and Gut Health

-And GLP-1 does not work alone.
-It’s produced by intestinal L-cells, which also release GLP-2 and PYY.
-GLP-1 and PYY are closely tied to appetite and fullness, while GLP-2 is more involved in gut support and intestinal integrity.
+GLP-1 does not work alone.
+L-cells also release two other hormones: GLP-2 and PYY (peptide YY).
+GLP-1 and PYY are closely tied to appetite and fullness, while GLP-2 is more involved in gut support and intestinal integrity.¹ So if you want to support GLP-1 naturally, the question is not "What is the one miracle ingredient?"
+It is: what helps L-cells do their job well?

 Start with Fiber